Beyond the Background: Gravitational Wave Anisotropy and Continuous Waves from Supermassive Black Hole Binaries: Methods

 The bulge mass is calculated as a fraction of the total galaxy stellar mass $= \mmbulgefbulge \cdot \mstar$, with $\mmbulgefbulge=0.615$ based on empirical observations from \citet{Lang+2014} and \citet{Bluck+2014}.

 Applying the $\mbh$--$\mbulge$ relation in Eq. \ref{eq:mmbulge_relation}, the number density of merged galaxies in Eq. \ref{eq:ndens_galgal} translates to the number density of SMBHBs by

-\paragraph{\bf{Hardening}} To model gravitational waves detectable by PTAs, the population of SMBHBs must be evolved in time and separation to rest frame orbital frequencies $f_p$ corresponding to nHz observed GW frequencies.
+\paragraph{\bf{Hardening}} To model gravitational waves detectable by PTAs, the population of SMBHBs must be evolved in time and separation to rest frame orbital frequencies $f_p$ corresponding to GW frequencies of a few nHz.
 This binary hardening is described in terms of a rate of decreasing separation, $da/dt = (da/dt)_\tr{gw} + (da/dt)_\tr{phenom}$, i.e.~the sum of a GW component

 and a phenomenological component,

 A double power law allows for distinct asymptotic behavior in the small-separation `inner' regime and large-separation `outer' regime, distinguished by a critical break separation $a_c$. $\harddadtnorm$ is a normalization factor, calibrated for every binary such that it has a total binary lifetime from initial separation $\hardainit$ to coalescence at the innermost stable circular orbit $\hardaisco$ of